chapel-lang/chapel/doc/chplvis/chplvis.rst

 .. image:: E3-1.png

 Notice that the tags are now numbered and the tags menu extends past the end of the window.
-(This screeshot does not show the entire tags menu that was displayed on the screen.)  *All* and *Start* remain the same, but since two or more tags have the same name, *chplvis* shows a unique tag for each *tagVdebug()* call.
-Notice the new menu item above *All* which is highlited in this example.  *Merge Tags* allows you to see data for tags with the same name to be merged together.
+(This screenshot does not show the entire tags menu that was displayed on the screen.)  *All* and *Start* remain the same, but since two or more tags have the same name, *chplvis* shows a unique tag for each *tagVdebug()* call.
+Notice the new menu item above *All* which is highlighted in this example.  *Merge Tags* allows you to see data for tags with the same name to be merged together.
 For this example, with merged tags, the tags menu now looks like: